zkorum/legal/README.md

 - Database is backed-up every day on AWS S3
 - 30 days retention policy
 - Deleted data may still exist in backups, until the backups are deleted.
-- So at most, a data will stay in our database for 30 days after the deletion request
+- So at most, a data will stay in our database for 30 days after the deletion request is processed (so that means almost 31 days at most for content deletion request sent right after the cron job wakes up, and almost 46 days at most for account deletion request sent right after the cron job wakes up)

 ### How user data will later be processed (won't make it for the initial release in Feb but will for sure be later implemented)